wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 Attach terminal lugs to battery connector:

 1. Using a 1/16" Allen wrench, remove the two screws securing the PDP terminal cover.
-2. Using a 5 mm Allen wrench (3/16" will work if metric is not available), remove the negative (-) bolt and washer from the PDP and fasten the negative terminal of the battery connector.
+2. Using a 5 mm Allen wrench (3/16"), remove the negative (-) bolt and washer from the PDP and fasten the negative terminal of the battery connector.
 3. Using a 7/16" (11 mm) box end wrench, remove the nut on the "Batt" side of the main breaker and secure the positive terminal of the battery connector

 Wire Breaker to PDP